cvetomir-todorov/PolyMessage/README.md

 # PolyMessage

-Experimental RPC library supporting different client-server transports and message formats.
+Experimental RPC communication library based on .NET Standard.
+Allows creation of microservices using a client-server architecture.
+Supports
+* Request-response pattern
+* Different transports based on communication protocols
+* Different message formats using data encoding standards

+For example it could be used to create microservices using the request-response pattern which use TCP with TLS as a transport and Google Protobuf as message format.

 ## Core features

+* Shared contracts defining the communication (similar to the good old WCF but not committed to SOAP in any way)
-* Easy definition of contracts, messages and DTOs
-* Declarative definition via .NET attributes
+* Easy and quick declarative definition of contracts, messages and DTOs via .NET attributes
-* Consistent API allowing easy switching between
+* Consistent API allowing easy switching between and extension points related to
   * Message formats
   * Underlying transports
+* Widely used message formats are supported out of the box (listed below)
+* TCP transport is supported out of the box (IPC transport in progress)
 * Built using .NET Standard 2.0
 * Integrated with .NET logging on client and server sides
 * Integrated with .NET dependency injection on server-side
+* Dynamic client-side proxy generation
-* Each server can host a subset of the contracts
+* Each server can host all or a subset of the contracts
-* Same client can serve more than one proxy
+* Same client can serve more than one proxy using the same connection
 * Read-only access to the connection on client and server sides
-* Similar in some aspects to the good old WCF

 ## Formats